Baby Brezza Complete Review

 The Brezza has five parts in total.
-The bowl, blade, and bowl lid are dishwasher safe after you remove the driveshaft from the bowl.
+The bowl, blade, and bowl lid are dishwasher safe after removing the driveshaft from the bowl.
 However, we suggest you hand wash all items, so you don't heat the plastic more times than necessary to prevent degradation and decrease the potential for possible chemical leaching.
 Cleaning the drive shaft can be done with a damp cloth.
 We recommend rinsing the part immediately after use.
-Otherwise, the smaller holes in the blades fill will be difficult to clean.
+Otherwise, the smaller holes in the blades fill will be challenging to clean.

-Daily cleaning isn't too bad with the Brezza, but the ongoing cleaning is where things get tricky and a little more labor intensive.
+Daily cleaning isn't too bad with the Brezza, but the ongoing cleaning is where things get tricky and a little more labor-intensive.
 The stainless steel heating plate will need to be scrubbed with an abrasive pad to remove the mineral scaling.
-Descaling can be done on an as needed basis and the unit should not be run if scaling appears.
+Descaling can be done on an as-needed basis, and the unit should not be run if scaling appears.
 The tank itself will need ongoing cleaning as well to remove mineral deposits.
 This process involves vinegar and water, which means you need to keep vinegar on hand and check the tank.

 The directions say the steam cycle needs to be run 2-3 times after using vinegar in the decalcifying process.